crate/crate/blackbox/docs/general/dql/joins.rst

 whole operation will be repeated with the next block of the first relation once scanning the second relation has finished.

-This optimization cannot be applied unless the join is an  **INNER** join and the `join condition` obeys the following rules:
+This optimisation cannot be applied unless the join is an  **INNER** join and the `join condition` obeys the following rules:

   - contains at least one ``EQUAL`` operator